Reds Beat Crusaders To Break 25-year Christchurch Drought - UrduPoint

 - Highlanders best Moana -

-Earlier in the day, Moana Pasifika couldn't rise to the occasion in the first-ever Super Rugby game played in Tonga, losing 28-17 to the Otago Highlanders in atrocious weather.
+Moana Pasifika couldn't rise to the occasion in the first-ever Super Rugby game played in Tonga, losing 28-17 to the Otago Highlanders.

-Heavy rain and sodden ground conditions dampened the atmosphere in Nuku'alofa, along with the hard-working visitors, who scored three tries to two.
+Heavy rain and a sodden ground dampened the atmosphere in Nuku'alofa, along with the hard-working visitors, who scored three tries to two.

 All the tries came in the first half as the Highlanders built a 19-17 lead, and the New Zealand side pulled clear after the interval through three penalty goals to fly-half Cameron Millar.